-The best sales teams are made up of individually good sales reps and they have a couple of things that set them apart from the rest.
-One way they get results is by developing good sales skills, usually through the help of a sales coach or a very successful and experienced sales manager.
+The best sales teams are made up of individually good sales reps and they have a couple things that sets them apart from the rest.
+One way they get result is developing good sales skills, usually through the help of a sales coach or a very successful and experienced sales manager.

-One thing that differentiates a sales rep from a customer is that the sales rep knows everything about the product he is selling.
+One thing differentiates a sales rep from a customer is that the salesrep knows everything about the product he is selling.
 In other words, if a sales rep does not know about the product he/she is selling that sales rep is an ineffective one.

 After your sales reps have mastered what your product is all about and they can differentiate each from the other, it is time to go out and get some new customers through the door via prospecting.

-Most salespeople think what they have to do to get a prospect to buy their company’s product is to just talk all day about it.
+Most sales people think what they have to do to get a prospect to buy their company’s product is to just talk all day about it.
 However, that is wrong as many a prospect would feel you are trying to manipulate them into buying your product.
-To become a top salesperson, you need to learn the act of listening actively so that you can ask interesting follow-up questions that show that you actually care about the prospects’ needs, not just selling something to them.
+To become a top sales person, you need to learn the act of listening actively so that you can ask interesting follow-up questions that shows that you actually care about the prospects needs, not just selling something to them.

-A demo is critical to selling some products, especially B2B products.
-Even if you have mastered all the capabilities of your products, you would still need to learn how you can present them in a demo effectively.
+Demo is critical to selling some products, especially B2B products.
+Even if you have mastered all the capabilities of your products, you would still need to learn how you can present it in a demo effectively.

-While showing a demo, it is important to focus on the benefits that would be more important to solving the client’s problem and try your best to limit any part of the product that doesn’t help solve any issues the prospect may have.
+While showing of a demo, it is important to focus on the benefits that would be more important to solving the clients problem, and try your best to limit any part of the product that doesn’t help solve any issues the prospect may have.